fullctl/fullctl/docs/develop.md

 ### Database

-This uses a common database between fullctl services.
+This uses a common database server between fullctl services, each service still has it's own database.

 #### Snippets